What is Osteoporosis?

 - Heavy smoking Tobacco lowers the oestrogen level in women and may cause early menopause.
 In men, smoking lowers testosterone activity and this can weaken the bones.

 There is a great deal which can be done at different stages in your life to guard against the condition.

 1000 milligrams (mg) or 1500 mg if you are over 60.
-A pint of milk a day, together with a reasonable amount of other foods which contain calcium, should be sufficient (see Table 1).
+A pint of milk a day, together with a reasonable amount of other foods that contain calcium, should be sufficient.
 Vitamin D is needed for the body to absorb calcium.
 Vitamin D is produced by the body when sunlight falls on the skin, and it can be obtained from the diet (especially from oily fish) or vitamin supplements For people over 60, it may be helpful to take a supplement containing 10–20 micrograms (µg) of vitamin D.